jlpteaching/ECS154B/lab1/lab1.md

 ## Chisel

-TO DO FILL THIS IN.
-Explain some about chisel and where to get resources for it
+[Chisel](https://chisel.eecs.berkeley.edu/) is an open-source hardware construction language, developed at UC Berkeley.
+You write Scala code, which is syntactically similar to Java.
+Chisel can then generate low-level Verilog code, which is a hardware description language used by a variety of tools to describe how an electronic circuit works.

 There is a more detailed Chisel overview found under the [chisel notes directory](../chisel-notes/overview.md).
 Before diving into this assignment, you are encouraged to go through the [chisel notes](../chisel-notes/overview.md).
+You can find additional help and documentation on [Chisel's](https://chisel.eecs.berkeley.edu/) website.

 ### Using the Singularity image/container

-We have created a singularity container image for you to use for the labs this quarter.
+We have created a Singularity container image for you to use for the labs this quarter.
-[Singularity](https://www.sylabs.io/singularity/) is a [container](https://linuxcontainers.org/) format similar to [Docker](https://www.docker.com/) (we cannot use Docker on the CSIF machines for security reasons).
+[Singularity](https://www.sylabs.io/singularity/) is a [container](https://linuxcontainers.org/) format similar to [Docker](https://www.docker.com/).
+We cannot use Docker on the CSIF machines for security reasons.
-We are using containers because the DINO CPU has a number of unique dependencies (e.g., [chisel](https://chisel.eecs.berkeley.edu/), [firrtl](https://bar.eecs.berkeley.edu/projects/firrtl.html), [sbt](https://www.scala-sbt.org/), [scala](https://www.scala-lang.org/), [java](https://www.java.com/en/), and many others).
+We are using containers because the DINO CPU has a number of unique dependencies (e.g., [`chisel`](https://chisel.eecs.berkeley.edu/), [`firrtl`](https://bar.eecs.berkeley.edu/projects/firrtl.html), [`sbt`](https://www.scala-sbt.org/), [`scala]`(https://www.scala-lang.org/), [`java`](https://www.java.com/en/), and many others).
 Of course, each of these dependencies requires a specific version to work correctly!
 Containers allow us to give you a known-good starting point with the correct versions of all of the dependencies installed.
+This also means less hassle on your end attempting to install the correct dependencies!

-We may make updates to the singularity image throughout the quarter.
+We may make updates to the Singularity image throughout the quarter.
 We have done our best to make sure all of the labs will work with the current image, but there may be unforeseen issues.
-Therefore, make sure to always use the "default" version of the image and always use the image from the library.
+Therefore, make sure to always use the "default" version of the image, and always use the image from the library.
 Don't download the image locally, as the library version may change.
 **We will announce when we push any changes to the image.**

-To use the singularity image you can simply run the following command.
+To use the Singularity image, you can simply run the following command:

 ```
 singularity run library://jlowepower/default/dinocpu
 ```

-This will download the most up-to-date version of the image to your local machine (e.g., ~/.singularity/cache on Linux machines).
+This will download the most up-to-date version of the image to your local machine (e.g., `~/.singularity/cache` on Linux machines).

 The first time you run the container, it will take a while to start up.
-When you execute `singularity run` it automatically starts in `sbt`, the [scala build tool](https://www.scala-sbt.org/), which we will use for running chisel for all of the labs.
+When you execute `singularity run`, it automatically starts in `sbt`, the [scala build tool](https://www.scala-sbt.org/), which we will use for running Chisel for all of the labs.
-The first time you run sbt, it downloads all of the dependencies to your local machine.
+The first time you run `sbt`, it downloads all of the dependencies to your local machine.
 After the first time, it should start up much faster!

 #### Using the CSIF machines

 Singularity is installed on the CSIF machines.
 So, if you are using one of the CSIF machines either locally or remotely, things should *just work*.
-However, if you run into any problems, post on piazza or come to office hours.
+However, if you run into any problems, post on Piazza or come to office hours.

-The images are relatively large files (as of the beginning of the quarter the image is 380MB).
+The images are relatively large files.
+As of the beginning of the quarter, the image is 380 MB.
 We have tried to keep the size as small as possible.
 Thus, especially if we update the image throughout the quarter, you may find that the disk space on your CSIF account is full.
 If this happens, you can remove the singularity cache to free up space.